jakoch/csgo-config/README.md

 The changes are then saved to the `config.cfg` file or `video.txt` and `videodefaults.txt`.

 This repository provides two important files.
-A `teambase.cfg`, which is the main configuration file for your team.
+A `team.cfg`, which is the main configuration file for your team.
-And an `autoexec.cfg`, which loads `teambase.cfg` before loading `personal.cfg`.
+And an `autoexec.cfg`, which loads `team.cfg` before loading `personal.cfg`.
 This approach enables you to use a shared team config with personal settings.

 Simply add `autoexec.cfg` to your game start options, so that your `config.cfg` file is rewritten on CS:GO start.
-Then adjust `personal.cfg`to your needs and use `update.bat` to fetch the latest `teambase.cfg`.
+Then adjust `personal.cfg` to your needs.
+You can Update your `team.cfg` by clicking `update.bat`.

 ## **Table of Contents**